laminas/laminas-mvc-middleware/docs/book/v2/quick-start.md

 or as service name strings resolving to such instances.
 You may also specify an instance of the `PipeSpec` class which accepts both middleware types above or their service name strings, or a `Closure` .
 These will then be piped into a `Laminas\Stratigility\MiddlewarePipe` instance in the order in which they are present in the `PipeSpec`.
-See [routing middleware](routing-middleware.md) for examples.
+See [dispatching middleware](dispatching-middleware.md) for examples.

 > ### No Action Required
 >